sjackman/white-spruce-organelles-paper/README.md

 assemblies and what is true structural rearrangement.

-The protein coding gene content of the mitochondrial genome is quite sparse, with 54 protein coding genes in 6 Mbp, in comparison to the plastid genome, with 74 protein coding genes in 123 kbp.
-7% of the mitochondrial genome is composed of repeats, and 1% is composed of genes.
+The protein coding gene content of the mitochondrial genome is quite sparse, with 54 protein coding genes in 5.9 Mbp, in comparison to the plastid genome, with 74 protein coding genes in 123 kbp.
+7% of the mitochondrial genome is composed of repeats, and <1% is composed of coding genes.
 A significant portion, over 90%, of the unusually large size of the white spruce mitochondrial genome is yet unexplained.

 Acknowledgements
 ================